-If your insurance has “in and out of network”, we will be considered “out of network.”
+If your insurance has “in and out of network” options, we will be considered “out of network.”
 This means our counselors do not work directly with your insurance company.
 Some insurance companies will reimburse our clients directly for portions of what they pay for our services, however.

-We are happy to provide you with a receipt for our services if you would like to submit that to your insurance in order to be reimbursed anything they may cover.
+We are happy to provide you with a receipt if you would like to submit that to your insurance in order to be reimbursed anything they may cover.